-Committees and workgroups are described below.
+Committees and workgroups are described below, along with an organizational chart.
 If you would like to serve on a committee or workgroup, please use the Contact Us form to express your interest.
 Please note that conflict of interest may preclude you from serving on some committees.

 CoC Collaborative Committee – Participation in the Continuum of Care is open through the CoC Collaborative Committee to interested organizations and to interested individuals representing the community at large.
 The committee meets monthly and is co-chaired by Kim Parker-Llerenas, Willamette Workforce Partnership and Ian Dixon-McDonald, Marion Polk Food Share.
 Staff: Jan Calvin and Carla Munns

 Temporary Sheltering Network – this group began as the “Winter Warming Shelters Network” and has evolved to advance best practices in seasonal and circumstantial short-term sheltering (e.g.; wildfires/smoke, cooling centers, cold weather shelters, and use of hotels/motels for sheltering).
 The group is facilitated by Ashleigh Duda, ARCHES Project.

 Veteran Services Subcommittee – this group convenes monthly to coordinate services for individual Veterans and Veterans who are heads of households.
 The group is facilitated by Sara Webb, Marion County Veterans Services/ARCHES.